mahmood8664/geo-service/geo-service/readme.md

 ```bash
 chmod +x script.sh
 ```
-Then open crontab file by this command:
+Then you can edit crontab by this command:
 ```bash
 crontab -e
 ```